 No special training is required before arrival.
 People of all ages and from all walks of life participate in this programme.
 The most important quality volunteers need is a desire to make a difference.
 There is a strong philosophy of teamwork and tolerance, where participants live close to each other, the animals and the earth, Volunteers will need a reasonable level of fitness as the work is often heavy in the hot African sun.
 Group size is maximum of 14 volunteers.
 Project managers are present to ensure an educational experience with due regard to the safety and comfort of participants.

 The project welcomes volunteers for blocks of 2 weeks - any period from 2 weeks to 3 months.
 The following outlines the two-week programme, which runs on a rotational basis for participants spending more than two weeks at the project.

-On Saturday morning volunteers pack up from the mobile camp and return to base camp for a much deserved shower and relaxation.
-That weekend is free to enjoy, explore, swim in the elephants’ drinking dam and relax.
+Saturday morning you pack up the camp and travel back to the Base Camp for a much deserved shower and relaxation.

 Namibia - Work At a Namibia Wildlife Sanctuary